philbier/building-cicd-pipeline/README.md

 # Building a CI/CD Pipeline

 ## Overview
-This is the final project for the course "Building a CI/CD pipeline" as part of of the Udacity Cloud DevOps Nanodegree.
+This is the final project for the course **Building a CI/CD pipeline** as part of of the Udacity **Cloud DevOps Nanodegree using Microsoft Azure**.
 The goal is to build a complete continuous integration and continuous delivery pipeline using the following tools and concepts:
 * **Github** :octocat: : as a central code repository
 * **Github Actions** : to trigger continous integration builds
 * **Makefile**: that contains package dependencies, linting and testing steps